dinith95/CodingBook/languages/python.md

 ## python file handling

 file can be open and contents can be written to python in relative ease

+file handling modes
+- r - read only
+- w - write
+- a - appened

 **Note** - all the files opened should be closed .